All Episodes

 This is where all this information is coming from.

-Now here's the problem with the inspector general.
+Now, here's the problem with the Inspector General.

-The inspector general, this this not only includes Hillary and the laws and the felonies she committed, and that that happened, that the fix was in with Comey and Paige, and and it looks like Strzok and Page and McCabe.
+And as Sarah Carter was saying yesterday, and she'll be back with us today, the Inspector General, this not only includes Hillary and the laws and the felony she committed, and that that happened, that the fix was in with Comey and Paige, and it looks like Strzok and Paige and McCabe.

-McCabe's about to get fired, but that losing his pension is should be the least of his worries, and the same with Jim Comey, and the same with everybody else involved in all of this.
+McCabe's about to get fired, but that losing his pension should be the least of his worries.

 And all of this information is important.

-Now, Congressman Jordan is going to join us, Sarah Carter's gonna join us, and we're gonna try and get to the to the bottom of this.
+And we're going to try and get to the bottom of this.

 Sidney Powell, who knows more about this than anybody else, and Greg Jarrett check in with us today.

-But I mean, this you know, having these senators now ask for what we have known is needed for over a year, and that is a special counsel.
+But, I mean, this, you know, having these senators now ask for what we have known is needed for over a year, and that is a special counsel.

 Now it's up to him that we get to the bottom of it.

-Maybe it was a blessing in disguise, because we probably wouldn't have found out about the fix being in for Hillary Clinton.
+Maybe it was a blessing in disguise because we probably wouldn't have found out about the fix being in for Hillary Clinton.

 I understand it, but that'll be insignificant by the time that all of this is done.